pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

     )
 ```

-The above function, (brainchild of Dr Ben Vincent), looks a little indimidating, but it's just a convenience function to specify a prior over the cutpoints in our $Y_{latent}$.
+The above function, (brainchild of Dr Ben Vincen and Adrian Seyboldt), looks a little indimidating, but it's just a convenience function to specify a prior over the cutpoints in our $Y_{latent}$.
 The Dirichlet distribution is special in that draws from the distribution must sum to one.
 The above function ensures that each draw from the prior distribution is a cumulative share of the maximum category greater than the minimum of our ordinal categorisation.

 ```{code-cell} ipython3
 :tags: [hide-output]